-Do you have a question regarding the 2023-24 Sportfishing Regulations Engagement?
+Do you have a question regarding the 2022-23 Sportfishing Regulations Engagement?
 Add it here, and our fisheries management experts will strive to provide an answer within five business days.
 As more questions are added, use the search or "tag" functions to read others questions and answers!
 To return to the main engagement webpage, click here.
-To go to the survey, click here.

-The personal information you provide to Alberta Environment and Protected Areas (EPA) for the Sportfishing Regulations Engagement is collected under the authority of Section 33(c) of the Freedom of Information and Protection of Privacy (FOIP) Act and is managed in accordance with Part 2 of the FOIP Act.
-The information collected and feedback provided will be used to inform the development of the 2023-2024 Sportfishing Regulations, pursuant to the Fisheries Act.
+The personal information you provide to Alberta Environment and Parks (AEP) for the 2022-23 Sportfishing Regulations Engagement is collected under the authority of Section 33(c) of the Freedom of Information and Protection of Privacy (FOIP) Act and is managed in accordance with Part 2 of the FOIP Act.
+The information collected and feedback provided will be used to inform the development of the 2022-2023 Sportfishing Regulations, pursuant to the Fisheries Act.